mbw-public/llm-session-archive/README.md

 across a long session.

 Claude Code session logs are stored in `~/.claude/projects/<project-path>/` as `.jsonl` files, one per session.
+Override with `--projects-dir DIR` or the `CLAUDE_PROJECTS` environment variable.

 ### LM Studio